Disabilities Services for Faculty and Staff with Disabilities

 Any Ursinus faculty or staff member who believes a request for a reasonable accommodation was denied should follow the following process:

-In the case of accommodations requested by a member of the faculty, the faculty member should submit the appeal to the Vice President for Academic Affairs (Mark Schneider (email@example.com ; 610-409-3720)), or to an identified designee of the Vice President for Academic Affairs.
+In the case of accommodations requested by a member of the faculty, the faculty member should submit the appeal to Interim Vice President for Academic Affairs, Heather Lobban-Viravong (firstname.lastname@example.org; 610-409-3065), or to an identified designee of the Vice President for Academic Affairs.

-In the case of accommodations requested by a non-faculty staff member, the non-faculty staff member should submit the appeal to the Vice President for Finance and Administration (Annette Parker (firstname.lastname@example.org ; 610-409-3797)), or to an identified designee of the Vice President for Finance and Administration.
+In the case of accommodations requested by a non-faculty staff member, the non-faculty staff member should submit the appeal to the Interim Vice President for Finance and Administration, Michelle Yurko (email@example.com; 610-409-3005), or to an identified designee of the Vice President for Finance and Administration.

 Appeals must, absent extraordinary circumstances, be made within two weeks of the denial of the accommodation request.
 The appeal must explain all reasons why the faculty or staff member believes the determination was incorrect.
 Attempts to resolve the matter informally, including discussions with the concerned parties, will be made.
 If informal efforts to resolve the matter are unsuccessful, the designated appeal officer will investigate the matter and take action deemed appropriate and consistent with this policy and the applicable law, which may include: a) affirming the prior denial; b) overturning the prior denial; or c) returning the matter to the HR office for further consideration, with an explanation of why.
 The decision of the appeal officer is final.

 The college strictly prohibits retaliation against any individual who submits an accommodation request or who submits an appeal of a denial of an accommodation request.
-An individual who believes that they have been retaliated against for submitting an accommodation request or appeal of an accommodation request denial may submit in person, by mail and/or by email a written report of relevant information and related materials to the Director of Disability Services and Section 504 Coordinator.
+An individual who believes that they have been retaliated against for submitting an accommodation request or appeal of an accommodation request denial may submit in person, by mail and/or by email a written report of relevant information and related materials to the Associate Vice President of Finance and Administration.